Nidal Hilal: Research

-Hilal has supervised 48 doctoral students and over 80 postdoctoral research fellows.
-He has authored more than 600 publications, including several patents and books.
+Hilal has authored more than 600 publications, including several patents and books.
 His research focuses on developing innovative, cost-effective solutions in nano-water science, membrane technology, and water treatment—spanning desalination, colloid engineering, and nano-engineering applications of atomic force microscopy (AFM).

 Hilal’s pioneering work has advanced the use of AFM in designing and optimizing membranes for complex separations.
 His key contributions include developing the smallest AFM colloid probe reported in the literature, introducing the AFM coated colloid and cell probe techniques, and achieving the first direct measurements of interactions between single live cells and membrane surfaces, as well as adhesion forces between individual particles and membranes.
 His team also identified pores on nanofiltration membranes, applied AFM in meso-scale cavitation studies and membrane development, and created composite imprinted and self-cleaning membranes for sustainable desalination.
 Additional achievements include research on the use of saline water for agriculture and the development of the first industrial-scale reverse osmosis (RO) module in the United Arab Emirates.